BhattSoham/RISCV-HDP/week2/README.md

 **Task 5**

 This section will cover the assignment or task 3 associated with verifying all the previous C codes in Week 1 and Week 2 directories using **RISC-V compiler** and **SPIKE ISA simulator**.
-This section also covers the the CPU performance calculation of the assembly codes with those C programs, using **RISC-V Disassembler** or **Godbolt**.
+This section also covers the the CPU performance calculation of the assembly codes with those C programs, using **RISC-V Disassembler**.